 Knowledge hub - access to knowledge on specific policy areas (e.g. policy briefs, webinars, reports, other platforms)

-These different services are developed in close cooperation with the JS who contributes to the platform activities through its deep knowledge of the projects.
+These different services are developed in close cooperation with the JS which contributes to the platform activities through its deep knowledge of the projects.
 The beneficiary of the Platform is the GEIE GECOTTI (i.e. the body entrusted by the Managing Authority to implement the Interreg Europe programme).
-More detailed arrangements regarding the activities and services as well as the organisational structure of the platform will be elaborated in the programme manual, based on the 2014-20 experience and the evaluation recommendations.
+More detailed arrangements regarding the activities and services as well as the organisational structure of the platform will be detailed in the programme manual, based on the 2014-20 experience and the evaluation recommendations.

 2.1.3 Indicators